 Commissioner Cebron serves as Economist for Cascade Water Alliance, responsible for economic and financial planning including rates, demand forecasting and strategic planning.
 Previously, he was a Principal and Vice President with FCS Group, a Redmond-based consulting firm that he co-founded in 1988.
 He specializes in utility rates and finance, and is a recognized expert in this field and consults all over the country.
 Ed represents the District in his role on the Executive Committee of the Water Sewer Risk Management Pool, and recently completed his term as the chair of the Metropolitan Water Pollution Abatement Advisory Committee Rate and

-Commissioner Hwang earned dual degrees from the University of Washington in 2001 with a B.S. in Civil Engineering and a B.A. in Business Administration.
+Commissioner Hwang earned dual degrees from the University of Washington with a B.S. in Civil Engineering and a B.A. in Business Administration.
 He is employed by the City of Seattle.
 His experience in a public agency gives him a clear understanding for making decisions with the best interest of the ratepayer in mind, garnering collaboration from all stakeholders, evaluating issues with a triple bottom line approach, and personal dedication to public service.

 Commissioner Dale Knapinski was elected in November, 2013 and took the oath of office on December 3, 2013 to begin his term.
 He has been a Woodinville area resi-dent for 33 years, is married with two children and three grandchildren.
 He has been a General Construction Contractor since 1981, and has supervised and managed many projects during his career, including commercial and residential building remodels and side sewer and residential water service installations.
 In addition to his construction work, he was a licensed Realtor with MacPherson’s Realty in Woodinville for a number of years.